TC

 • Physical VIN and Odometer Verification Form.

-• Proof of Indiana Auto Insurance: Policies must meet local liability coverage requirements ($25,000 bodily injury per person / $50,000 per accident / $25,000 property damage).
+• Proof of Indiana Auto Insurance: Policies must meet local liability coverage requirements ($25,000 bodily injury per person, $50,000 total bodily injury per accident, and $25,000 for property damage).

 3. How Much Does Registering a Car Cost in Indiana?